-2nd half term - Year 7 and 8 3rd half term - Year 11, 12 and 13 4th half term - Year 9 and 10 5th half term - Year 7 and 8 6th half term - Year 9 and 10
+2nd half term: Year 7 and 8 3rd half term: Year 11, 12 and 13 4th half term: Year 9 and 10 5th half term: Year 7 and 8 6th half term: Year 9 and 10

-It is suggested that teachers look at value added for the relevant groups prior to the meeting and that the Head of Faculty/Department provides the overall value added for the cohort (this is easily taken from SIMS).
+7.2 It is suggested that teachers look at value added for the relevant groups prior to the meeting and that the Head of Faculty/Department provides the overall value added for the cohort (this is easily taken from SIMS).
 This way concerns will be identified prior to the meeting and individual strategies can be discussed/decided.
 Having some samples of assessments and work available for identified students available during the meeting may help to decide on interventions and strategies required and ensure that assessments are standardised across all groups.

-Following these meetings a short summary of identified students and planned interventions/ strategies should be passed to the Link LT member and following this there will be a short meeting to discuss outcomes between the HOF/HOD and LT link and therefore LT will be able to offer support with individuals.
+7.3 Following these meetings a short summary of identified students and planned interventions/ strategies should be passed to the Link LT member and following this there will be a short meeting to discuss outcomes between the Head of Faculty/Head of Department and Senior Leadership Team (SLT) link and therefore LT will be able to offer support with individuals.

-Early Entry Policy
+8. Early Entry Policy

-Students may be entered early for their GCSE examinations prior to the end of their KS4 education where it is deemed to be beneficial to the student and should be considered under the following circumstances:
+8.1 Students may be entered early for their GCSE examinations prior to the end of their KS4 education where it is deemed to be beneficial to the student and should be considered under the following circumstances: